10up/classifai/.github/hookdoc-tmpl/README.md

 To report an issue with ClassifAI or contribute back to the project, please visit the [GitHub repository](https://github.com/10up/classifai/).

+## Migrating to version 3.0

+Version 3.0 of ClassifAI contains breaking changes.
+Please review the <a href="./tutorial-migration-guide-v2-to-v3.html">migration guide</a> tutorial and follow any steps required.

 <a href="http://10up.com/contact/" class="banner"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/10/10up-Github-Banner.png" width="850"></a>